cobalthq/cobalt-product-public-docs/content/en/Getting started/_index.md

 possible, we share results even before we create your report.
 Here's what you can [expect](./what-to-expect).

-Assuming you've received an email invitation, take the next step.
-[Sign in to Cobalt](./sign-in).
+Assuming you've received an email invitation, take the next step.dfsa [Sign in to Cobalt](./sign-in).